 Organizations may request up to $25,000.
 Coalitions may request up to $75,000.
 Note: Intermediaries representing coalitions may not assess fees, and are responsible for final reports to One SC.

-  Applications are due April 15, April 30, May 30 and June 30 (tentative).
+Applications were due April 15, April 30, and May 30.
+The One SC Fund: COVID-19 Response is no longer accepting applications.
 The timeline for each funded project is six months.

 Interested organizations may apply online.
 Mailed, emailed, faxed or hand-delivered applications will not be accepted.

 If your nonprofit received a COVID-19 Response grant from the One SC Fund, please use the link below to submit your grant report.